MapTrip-Navigation/GPS-Navigation-for-Public-Busses/HOW_TO.md

 The class MtiHelper implements the callback methods and encapsulates the calls of the MTI methods.

-In addition, the class MtiHelper controls parts of the application logic, which in terms of good design would certainly be better handled in a dedicated class.
+## RefRouteManager Class
+The RefRouteManager controls the behaviour of the application with regard to the next route to be driven, the current route and which routes are still to be driven.
+Furthermore, it completely decouples the GUI from the MTI.

 ## MtiCallbackSynchronizer Class
 As already mentioned, MTI works asynchronously.